zonca/italianschoolsd-website/site/content/covid19.md

 ---
 title: Covid 19 protocol
 image: /img/david-masked.jpg
-subtitle: Pandemic safety guidelines for the academic year 2021-2022
+subtitle: Pandemic safety guidelines for the academic year 2022-2023
 ---

 ## Summary

-**We will update our protocol once San Diego Unified finalizes theirs**
+**NOTE**: Updated for 2022-2023

 We give high priority to providing a safe environment for the kids and our teachers, we will follow a strict COVID-19 protocol informed by the California Department of Public Health